Show your support for the SEA Discovery Center by volunteering!

 The center depends upon volunteers to help with a range of tasks.
 Volunteer orientation classes are held each month.
 Training is available for feeding fish, docenting, helping with educational programs, and many other tasks.

 Have you been waiting for the perfect place to put your energy and enthusiasm?
-Sign up today.
+Sign up using our Volunteer Application today.